gabeboer/gettingandcleaningdatacourseproject/Code book.md

 The measurements are classified in two domains:

-•Time-domain signals (variables prefixed by  timeDomain ), resulting from the capture of accelerometer and gyroscope raw signals.
+1. Time-domain signals (variables prefixed by  timeDomain ), resulting from the capture of accelerometer and gyroscope raw signals.

-•Frequency-domain signals (variables prefixed by  frequencyDomain ), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.
+2. Frequency-domain signals (variables prefixed by  frequencyDomain ), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 Time-domain signals
 ◦ timeDomainBodyAccelerometerMeanX